-Yale University Health Services (YUHS) is located on campus at the University Health Services Center (UHSC) at 17 Hillhouse Avenue.
+Yale University Health Services (YUHS) is located on campus at 17 Hillhouse Avenue.
 YUHS offers a wide variety of health care services for students and other members of the Yale community.
-Services include student medicine, internal medicine, gynecology, mental health, pediatrics, pharmacy, laboratory, radiology, a twenty-three-bed inpatient care facility (ICF), a twenty-fourhour urgent care clinic, and such specialty services as allergy, dermatology, and orthopedics, among others.
+Services include student medicine, internal medicine, gynecology, mental hygiene, pediatrics, pharmacy, laboratory, radiology, a twenty-three-bed inpatient care facility (ICF), a round-the-clock urgent care clinic, and such specialty services as allergy, dermatology, orthopedics, and a travel clinic.
 YUHS also includes the Yale Health Plan (YHP), a health coverage option that coordinates and provides payment for the services outlined above, as well as for emergency treatment, off-site specialty services, inpatient hospital care, and other ancillary services.
-YUHS's services are comprehensively described in the YHP Student Handbook, available through the YHP Member Services Department, 203.432.0246, located at 17 Hillhouse Avenue.
+YUHS's services are detailed in the YHP Student Handbook, available through the YHP Member Services Department, 203.432.0246.